 It is believed that bloodhounds can detect as few as one or two invisible scent particles when on a trail.

-Originally developed to hunt wild boar and deer, the bloodhound can pick up a scent up to twelve days old.
+Originally developed to hunt wild boar and deer, the bloodhound can pick up a scent up to 12 days old.
 Often called a nose with a dog attached, the bloodhound has a larger nasal chamber than most dogs.
 It is believed that bloodhounds can detect as few as one or two invisible scent particles when on a trail.

 This impressive ability is due to God’s design of the dog’s nose.
 Its nostrils lead directly to the olfactory area, where receptors pick up scent particles.
 The more receptors in the nose, the better the sense of smell.
 A human being has around 5 million scent receptors, while a bloodhound has closer to 300 million.

 The other important aspect of a good sense of smell is having a large part of the brain dedicated to sorting through all that information.
-This breed’s olfactory bulb is around forty times larger than a human’s.
+This breed’s olfactory bulb is around 40 times larger than a human’s.
 Bloodhounds smell things the way we see them.
 Every object has a unique “scent picture.”

 But bloodhounds depend on more than their nose to smell.
 When on a trail, folds of skin fall around their eyes and act as blinders, keeping the dog focused on the job.
 It is often claimed that the bloodhound uses the wrinkles on its head and lips to catch traces of scent that linger on plants and in the air.
 Even the large, drooping ears of the bloodhound may help funnel scent particles to its nose as the large dog is tracking.